mileskent/low-level-vault/Preemptive Scheduling Algorithm.md

 Algorithm that forcible takes the processor away from the current scheduled process in response to an external event (e.g. I/O completion inrerrupt, timer interrupt)

+# Round Robin
+* RR is preemptive and requires a timer interrupt
+* When a processes starts, it is given a **time quantum** (time slice) which limits the continuous CPU time it may use
+* When a process is dispatched, the timer is set to interrupt at the end of the remaining time quantum
+* If a processes uses up its remaining time quantum
+	* The process is interrupted
+	* The scheduler is called to put the process at the end of the ready list
+	* The process' remaining time quantum is reset
+* If an interrupt other that the timer occurs, the process' remaining time quantum is reduced by the amount of time it has used prior to the interrupt